bhoptee/trueman-chiro/src/pages/appointments.md

         details: |-
           25 Minutes

-          One to One Assessment at the ...
-Gym
+          One to One Assessment at the Invictus Gym

           Requires you have attended an Initial Consultation